FObersteiner/gosyncit/README.md

 # gosyncit

 The aim of this project is to explore file handling in go, alongside a cobra/viper-based CLI.
-This could also be extended by a platform-independent tool to sync files via SFTP (e.g. no rsync available on the SFTP server).
+Only a very basic file system abstraction is used.
+Functionality for the local file system is extended by a platform-independent tool to mirror files via SFTP (e.g. no rsync available on the SFTP server).
 Anyways, let's go sync it.

 ## installation